 Don’t worry—driving traffic doesn’t have to be this hard.
 All it takes is some guidance and a little elbow grease.

 Whether you’re at the bottom of the hill and you’re not entirely sure how you’re going to make it to the top or you’re halfway there and you just need a little pick me up, this post is for you.

-And while these six ways are just scratching the surface of the many ways you can drive traffic to your online business, we’re going to keep building on this post over the coming months to create a complete, comprehensive guide of all the ways you can build traffic to your site.
+And while these 6 ways are just scratching the surface of the many ways you can drive traffic to your online business, they’re a great place for any merchant to start building traffic to their ecommerce site.

 Grab a cup of coffee and get comfortable.
 It’s time to pull back the curtain on these traffic generation strategies.

-- Have a large and ENGAGED social media following (check them out on Klout or PeerIndex).
+- Have a large and engaged social media following

 Once you’ve picked 3-5 influencers to partner with, you need to start building a relationship with them.
 It’s not as simple as sending them an email and saying, “Hey, can you help me sell my stuff?”